 - Long-standing company based in the United States

-- Call center located in New York
+- Main call center located in New York

-- Two backup call centers
+- Three backup call centers

-- No activation or cancellation fees
+- No activation, equipment, or cancelation fees

 - Prices guaranteed to never increase